khinezarthwe/mmdt_web_app/README.md

 ## Meet the Team

-Meet our awesome team members who have been working hard on this project:
+Meet our team members who have been working hard on this project:
 - Htet Kay Khine
 - Myat Po Po Aung
 - Nang Seng Lean Pein